 Sales[Gross Margin %] := VAR SalesAmount = SUMX ( Sales, Sales[Quantity] * Sales[Unit Price] ) VAR TotalProductCost = SUMX ( Sales, Sales[Quantity] * Sales[Unit Cost] ) VAR GrossMargin = SalesAmount - TotalProductCost RETURN DIVIDE ( GrossMargin, SalesAmount )

-Remember that you have alternative way to define the calculated column before importing data consumed by DAX.
+Remember that there are alternative ways to define a calculated column before importing data consumed by DAX.
 For example, you can use Power Query in Excel, or the corresponding Query Editor in Power BI Desktop, which provides a powerful language to manipulate data row-by-row.

 This article is a small example of the complete DAX description that you can read in our new book, The Definitive Guide to DAX.